 - In one episode of NCIS, Gibbs switches tissue samples so that it will appear that a body they're trying to identify was that of a dead Marine- the Marine (who is dead) had had a kidney transplant from a friend, who was still alive.
 Because you can't be a Marine if at some point in your life you donated an organ, the Marine, if this became known, would have to quit- which he really didn't want to do.

 - Another NCIS example.
-In the end of one episode Gibbs realizes that a bad guy was killed with the prayer beads of a man the bad guy himself murdered, a marine and the son of a local Imam.
+At the end of one episode, Gibbs realizes that a bad guy was killed with the prayer beads of a man the bad guy himself murdered, a marine and the son of a local Imam.
 Gibbs knows that this means the marine's father killed the bad guy to avenge his son's death, and the Imam should be arrested for murder himself.
-But when Ziva mentions that the prayer beads belong to the original victim Gibbs denies it, and she let's it pass.
+But when Ziva mentions that the prayer beads belong to the original victim Gibbs denies it, and she lets it pass.

-- In a season of The Dukes of Hazzard, the phrase "The boys got off, because there wasn't any evidence" is about guaranteed to occur in at least a third of the episodes.
+- In any season of The Dukes of Hazzard, the phrase "The boys got off because there wasn't any evidence" is about guaranteed to occur in at least a third of the episodes.
 Frequently the lack of evidence is a result of it being sunk in a pond, set on fire, blown up or in some other fashion destroyed.
 Sometimes the destruction is even intentional.

 - At the end of at least one episode of Jonathan Creek, (" The Scented Room" is the one I'm thinking of, although it may also have happened in " Devil's Chimney") the title character lets the culprit go, on the grounds that they're not really that bad.

-- Dexter has been known to mess with or destroy evidence to en*sure that particularly bad criminals go free... so he can hunt them down and kill them instead of letting them have a government-sponsored vacation at prison.
+- Dexter has been known to mess with or destroy evidence to ensure that particularly bad criminals go free... so that he can hunt them down and kill them himself instead of letting them have a government-sponsored vacation at prison.

 - In the season one finale of In Plain Sight, Mary hides cocaine from the police and Marshall Service to protect her little sister.
 The final shot of the episode is of the back of a line-painting machine on a football field, implying that this is how she got rid of the evidence.